Remember the robosigning scandal that rocked the mortgage industry last year?

 • U.S. Bank

 • Wells Fargo Bank, N.A.

-If your loan doesn’t meet the requirements above, you can still contact your loan servicer for possible inclusion.
+If your loan doesn’t meet the requirements above, you can still reach out to your loan servicer for possible inclusion in this settlement.

 Those who meet initial requirements will be mailed a notification with a “Request for Review Form” before the end of the year.